warrenca/php-connect4/README.md

 Enter 1, 2 or 3: 2

 Hey!
 Welcome to Connect4 game.
-It is a turn based game between two players.
+It is a turn-based game between two players.
 Each player simply needs to enter a column number where they want to drop their token.
-To win, they must Connect4 tokens of their own either horizontally, vertically and diagonally.
+To win, they must Connect4 tokens of their own either horizontally, vertically or diagonally.
 No one wins when neither player Connect's 4 token.
 --------------------------------------
 The players are...